 How It Works

 ArtStream live videos will be made available through easy-to-share Lane Arts website links, using embedded YouTube links.
-Teachers will access the scheduled videos and links via a website login portal (LINK).
+Teachers and homeschool parents will access the scheduled videos and links via a website login portal (link at bottom of page).
 Livestream links can easily be shared with students beforehand.
 If students are unable to tune in to the live experience, the video recording will remain available on the original livestream link for students to view at any time.

 For all visual arts lessons, paper tutorial guides will be uploaded with the livestream video to ensure students with limited internet access can still participate.
-These paper tutorial guides will also be easy for teachers to incorporate into their distance learning tools.
+These paper tutorial guides will also be easy for teachers and homeschool parents to incorporate into their distance learning tools.

 Schools will retain access to our entire library of ArtStream videos through the end of the 2020-21 academic year.
-Teachers can assign ArtStream lessons at any time during the school year after the livestream has occurred.
+Teachers and homeschool parents can assign ArtStream lessons at any time during the school year after the livestream has occurred.